antecedent/patchwork/README.md

 		$call->complete("result");
 	});

-This time, it essentially stubs out the method by making it _return_ the string "result" unconditionally.
-This comes really handy in the context of unit testing, where complex dependencies have to be replaced with test doubles.
+This time, it essentially stubs out the method by making it **return** the string "result" unconditionally.
+This comes in handy in the context of unit testing, where complex dependencies have to be replaced with test doubles.

 And of course, there is also a predefined filter for that: